juliogomez/netdevops/README.md

 This API-based automation solution will enable you to easily apply or remove the required configuration in the _headend_ router, without having to connect to the device via CLI and type _myriads_ of commands.

 At this point you might be wondering why NSO is part of the architecture, or if you could use Ansible to directly configure your network devices.
-One of the multiple benefits that NSO provides is that, although in this demo we are only using IOS XE devices, it would be easy to support a mixed environment with other types of devices / CLIs (ie. IOS XR, ASA firewall, other vendors...) _without doing any modifications in the management GUI_.
-Please remember the GUI uses NSO APIs, so it does not depend on the type of underlying infrastructure devices.
+One of the multiple benefits that NSO provides is that, although in this demo we are only using IOS XE devices, it would be easy to support a _mixed_ environment with other types of devices / CLIs (ie. IOS XR, ASA firewall, other vendors...) _without doing any modifications in the management GUI_.
+Please remember the GUI uses NSO north-bound APIs, so it does not depend on the type of underlying infrastructure devices.
 NSO plays a key role by performing that translation from API requests to the information and format those devices require and support.

-You may access your HEMP GUI portal by pointing your browser to http://10.10.20.20:5001
+You may access the HEMP GUI portal by pointing your browser to http://10.10.20.20:5001

 <p align="center">
 <img src="imgs/55hemp1.png">